codebar/tutorials/js/lesson1/tutorial.md

  - `NaN`

 Don't worry about what all of these are yet.
 It'll become more clear as you go on.

+Conditions work with a number of evaluated statements.
+Some of the comparisons we can use are:

 #### Strict equality `===`